California (1977 film)

-California is a 1977 Italo-Spanish Spaghetti Western film directed by Michele Lupo.
-The film was generally well received by critics and obtained a good commercial success at Italian box office.
+California is a 1977 Italian-Spanish Spaghetti Western film directed by Michele Lupo.
+The film was generally well received by critics and was successful at the Italian box office.

 Plot

-After the American Civil War gunman California wants to renew his life.
+After the American Civil War, gunman California wants to renew his life.
 He changes his name to Michael Random and seeks a home where he can live in peace.
 In the war's aftermath he gets to know young Willy Preston.
 En route to Preston's family, Willy is killed by a gang of criminals under the helm of Robert Whittaker.
 California informs Willy's kin and falls in love with Willy's sister, Helen.
-One day they witness Whittaker and his gang robbing a bank; Helen is taken hostage.
-California is faced with the decision to resort to the merciless shootist he was during the war although it will not spare Helen the gruesome experience of being game to ruthless desperados.
+One day California witness Whittaker and his gang robbing a bank and Helen is taken hostage.
+California is faced with the decision to resort to the merciless shootist he once was in order to save Helen from the desperados.